CGBassPlayer/seedtuber/README.md

-# PeerTube-Headless-Seeder
+# SeedTuber

-This container uses Python, Selenium, and Firefox to monitor and seed live streams of a PeerTube instance headlessly.
+Seed your [PeerTube](https://joinpeertube.org/) live streams locally or anywhere in the world!

 ## :rotating_light: :rotating_light: THIS IS A WORK IN PROGRESS :rotating_light: :rotating_light: